 Habitat recovery planning is an intricate process requiring field data collection and collaborations between foresters and biologists.
-Quantify habitat quality using a data driven process which is defensible, repeatable and automated.
+Eliminate manual processes with advanced spatial analytics which are automated, repeatable and defensible.

 Red-cockaded woodpecker (Picoides borealis) is a federally listed threatened species endemic to open, mature and old growth pine ecosystems in the southeastern United States (RCW Recovery Plan, 2nd Edition, US FWS).
 Both private and public organizations put significant resources into both managing existing RCW habitat or expanding populations, both of which involve forest management and specific silvicultural treatments.